criticalhittech/xamright/README.md

 __Xml__

 These are interfaces for classes defined by XamRight to represent the syntax of Xaml files (which is, of course, Xml).
+Unlike the interfaces in Checkers, these are implemented by the XamRight engine and passed to checkers, not defined by implementers of checkers.

 ### XamRight.Checkers ###

 This is the project that contains the checkers that XamRight runs out of the box based on the Extensibility project.

+Use these as examples of the power of checkers.
+You can also build and run these with the unit test project (below) in the debugger to understand how these are called.

 ### XamRight.Checkers.Test ###